There are parking spaces on the East and West sides of the church.

 Annually, our church votes on the budget that is prepared by the Finance Committee and Trustee Board for approval by the body.
 This is done on an annual basis and an outside CPA provides an audit of our accounting and books.

 Yes, his office hours are Tuesday through Friday.
-8 a.m. to 5 p.m.
+9 a.m. to 5 p.m.
 Meetings are by appointment.
-Please contact the church office at (479) 521-0961 to schedule an appointement.
+Please contact the church office at (479) 521-0961 to schedule an appointment.

 Yes.
-Call (479)530-2636 to schedule a pick up.
+Fill out a transportation request at http://stjbc.wpengine.com/forms/church-transportation-request/ request or Call (479)530-2636 to schedule a pick up.
 We do ask that all requests be made at least 48 hours before the scheduled pick up, if possible.

 Yes, but first for our members.
 Yet, we do all that we can for our fellow community members.
 Our financial assistance is determined by our deacons on a case-by-case basis.
 For consideration, call our Benevolence line at (479) 530-7996.
 We do offer food from our food pantry as well.
-Our food pantry hours are Monday, Wednesday and Friday 9AM-11AM and 1PM-3PM.
+Food pantry hours are Tuesdays and Thursdays from 10 am to 2 pm.
 A short application process is required for access to the food pantry.
 Photo I.D. is needed at the time of application.